 “I’ve often felt like I was born under a bad sign/ Wearing suffering like a silk garment or a spot of blue ink/ Looking for light and finding a hole where there shouldn’t be one”

 Paired with a blunt unequivocal chorus that leaves a clear understanding of the meaning behind the track…

 “You’re not alone like you think you are/ We all have scars, I know it’s hard.”

 This postmodern form is accentuated by the gentle synths and reverb guitars that help nurture and highlight her lyricism.
-The influence of Radiohead’s ‘In Rainbows’ is also clear within this album, where stripping solely down to the drums, bass, and voice accentuates the warmth of emotion within the delivery.
+The influence of Radiohead’s ‘In Rainbows’ is also clear within this album, where stripping the elements to solely the drums, bass and voice accentuates the warmth of emotion within the delivery.

-Arguably, one of the most emotive songs on the album, ‘Black Dog’ refers to the experience of dealing with a depressed friend, an interesting look surrounding the area of depression within the arts.
-Usually, artists like to centralise their own experiences of such mental health disorders in their music, whereas Park highlights the difference between having depressions vs dealing with loved ones who are battling depression and the helplessness that follows.
+Arguably, one of the most emotive songs on the album, ‘Black Dog’, refers to the experience of dealing with a depressed friend.
+Usually, artists like to centralise their own experiences of such mental health troubles in their music, whereas Park highlights the difference between having depressions vs dealing with a loved one who is battling depression, and the helplessness that follows.

 “Alice, I know that you are trying/ But that’s what makes it terrifying”

 The term ‘Black Dog’ was coined by the English poet Samuel Jackson, whilst later illustrated by Winston Churchill, becoming a renowned metaphor for melancholy and depression.

 “Let’s go to the corner store and buy some fruit/ I would do anything to get you out of your room”